On Continuity of Separately Convex Preferences and Correspondences

 \ex{\nf Let $X=[0,1]$ and $F: X\tra X$ such that $F(0)=(0, 1]$ and $F(x)=\{y\in X~|~y>x, \text{ and } y\neq (1-x)\}$ for all $x>0$.
 It is easy to see that $F$ has open sections but $(0,1)$ has no open neighborhood contained in the graph of $F$, hence $F$ does not have an open graph.
 It is clear that $F(x)$ and $F^{-1}(y)$ are not convex for all $x\in (0,0.5)$ and for all $y\in (0.5, 1)$. }\exx

-The next result provides additional relationships among the continuity postulates. \prp Let $X$ be a topological space, $Y, Z$ two convex subsets of $\Re^n$ that satisfy property {\bf \ref{PrA}}, {\bf \ref{PrB}}, respectively, and $F: X \tra Y, G: X \tra Z$ be two correspondences. \ben[{\nf (a)}, topsep=2pt] \item if $F$ has separately convex upper sections, then the following are equivalent: $F$ has (i) open upper sections, (ii) linearly open upper sections, (iii) separately open upper sections. \item if $G$ has convex upper sections, then $G$ has open upper sections if and only if it has linearly open upper sections. \een \prpp

-\nt Note that the additional relationships among the {\it lower} continuity postulates are obtained by suitably adjusting the domains and the ranges of the correspondences and replacing ``upper" in Proposition \ref{thm_additional_directional} by ``lower."

 As in Theorem \ref{thm_separate_main}, considering a binary relation as the graph of a correspondence, Theorem \ref{thm_linear_main} provides necessary and sufficient conditions for a binary relation on a convex subspace of $\Re^n$ to be continuous.